Chimney starter: Design considerations

 Chimney starters essentially work by increasing the draft, supplying more oxygen to the coals.
 Taller starters are more effective than shorter ones.
 In empirical studies of lighting cones for Haitian charcoal stoves (which are placed over a grate rather than having an integrated grate), the ignition time and charcoal consumption were halved compared to lighting on a shallow bed grate, and carbon monoxide production was reduced by 40%.
 The cone also protected the charcoal from the wind, and helped direct the smoke away from users.

 Using a chimney starter

-The chimney starter is used by placing kindling—typically paper—under the grate and charcoal over it.
+The chimney starter is used by placing kindling—typically crumpled newspaper—under the grate and charcoal over it.
 When the kindling is lit, it ignites the charcoal and creates a draft.
 Since the coals are held together, radiation heats adjacent coals, and convection heats coals higher in the stack.
 Once all the charcoal is burning (glowing red on the bottom and ashed over on the top), the chimney is lifted by its handle and the burning charcoal dumped into the grill.
-Dry newspaper is a popular and affordable chimney start but can cause increased smoke output during the process.

 If some burning charcoal remains in the chimney, adding new charcoal will quickly ignite it.